-First, make sure you understand why you want to run the competitive campaign in the first place.
-To create a winner, you have to be able to identify those who have already purchased from your competitors or are planning to do so.
-Then you need to reach these individuals and companies with an offer so compelling that it upsets the status quo.
-I’ve been asked to create campaigns that target ERP, CRM and ECM competitors; the fact is, these systems are very hard to displace.
-Knowing when not to attack a competitor is just as important as knowing when to do so.
+First, understand why you want to run a competitive campaign.
+To succeed, you need to identify people who have already bought from your competitors or intend to.
+Then, reach these individuals and companies with an offer so appealing that it shakes things up.
+I’ve been asked to create campaigns that target ERP, CRM, and ECM competitors; the truth is, these systems are tough to replace.
+Knowing when not to go after a competitor is just as crucial as knowing when to do it.

 While every situation is different, here are five criteria that indicate a competitive marketing program has a good chance of success.

-1. You competitor is better known.
-Like they say in politics, if you are the challenger or underdog, you attack because you have more to gain and less to lose.
-In business, when your larger competitor counterattacks, they put you on a level playing field in the minds of the target audience.
-In fact, their counterattacks can sometimes bring you more publicity than you could have achieved on your own.
+- Your competitor is more recognized.
+As the saying goes in politics, if you’re the challenger or underdog, you take action because you have more to gain and less to lose.
+In business, when a bigger competitor fights back, it levels the playing field in the eyes of the target audience.
+In fact, their responses can sometimes give you more attention than you could have gotten by yourself.

 -Competitor raises its prices